shrestabs/ucsc-incominggrad/README.md

 Congratulation  to all graduate students (M.S, Ph.D.) for receiving an admit from University of California, Santa Cruz.
-I intend to document some of the common questions that is likely to arise from the day you get an admit to days well into the 2 quarters of your graduate studies.
-I write this from an Indian/CS or CE student prespective though its applicable to all grad students.
+I intend to document some of the common Q&As that is likely to arise from the day you get an admit to days well into the 2 quarters of your graduate studies.
+I write this from an Indian/CS/CE student prespective though its applicable to all grad students.

 There are no answers that will help compare your admits.
 Post in whatsapp/facebook groups or talk to the previous batch grads for opinions on the same.
 However my take on the pros and cons of UCSC are,